-Powerful magnitude 7.5 earthquake strikes southern Philippines
+Tsunami waves of 40 cm in Japan after Philippines earthquake: Agency

-The quake triggers tsunami warnings and evacuations of thousands of people in the Philippines and Japan.
+An earthquake of at least magnitude 7.5 struck Mindanao in the southern Philippines, triggering evacuation orders.

-An earthquake of at least magnitude 7.5 has struck Mindanao in the southern Philippines, triggering evacuation orders for some areas of the country and for the southwest Japanese coast because of warnings of tsunami waves of 1 metre (3ft) or more.
+Tsunami waves of 40 cm (1.3 feet) have been observed on Japan’s Hachijojima island, some 290km (180 miles) south of Tokyo, after a major earthquake in the Philippines, says the Japan Meteorological Agency.

-The Philippine Institute of Volcanology and Seismology (Phivolcs) said late on Saturday that the waves could hit the Philippines by midnight (16:00 GMT) and continue for hours although there were no initial reports of significant wave damage by that time.
+The agency earlier on Sunday warned the waves could reach a metre (3 feet) in height.

 Keep readinglist of 4 items